dpays/esteem8app.github.io/docs/contributing-kit/README.md

 or

-* Purpose and develop your dreamed feature.
+* Purpose and develop your own feature.